 Requirements for progression and completion of the program depend on the student demonstrating the learning outcomes and competencies, including professionalism, for each course, and for the program overall during the summative evaluation.
-Failure to maintain a 3.0 GPA per term as well as overall, will result in being placed on Academic Probation.

 If the student fails to meet criteria for progression and decelerates, all coursework/required program components must be completed within five years of initial matriculation.
 Only courses taken and credits received in the graduate programs at Bryant University are included in the computation of the grade-point average.
 Quality points are determined by multiplying credits by grade points.
-Grade points are listed in the table above.
-The grade-point average (GPA) is determined by dividing the total quality points earned by the total credits completed
+The grade-point average (GPA) is determined by dividing the total quality points earned by the total credits completed.